snudatalab/SmartSense/README.md

 # Samsung SmartThings Internet of Things (IoT) datasets
-The datasets are used for SmartSense, which is a paper submitted to CIKM 2022.
+This project is the repository of datasets used in "Accurate Action Recommendation for Smart Home via Two-Level Encoders and Commonsense Knowledge" (CIKM 2022).

 We provide datasets collected from SmartThings which is a worldwide Internet of Things (IoT) platform with 62 million users.
 Our datasets consist of log datasets, routine datasets, and dictionaries.